gatomod/rain/README.md

 # Rain
 An extremely minimalist video delivery platform made with React and Rust.

+I made this project in order to improve my Rust skills, but the code is too messy and inefficient.
+Possibly at some time I'll do a rewrite with Warp and Solid (or Leptos), with a better base and using Libav rather than spawning FFmpeg commands.
+Anyway, I'm proud of it and the server can handle any kind of request without crashing.

 ## Technologies
 ### Frontend
 - **Language:** [TypeScript](https://www.typescriptlang.org/)